ethereum/consensus-specs/specs/core/0_fork-choice.md

 ## Introduction

-This document represents is the specification for the beacon chain fork choice rule, part of Ethereum 2.0 phase 0.
+This document represents the specification for the beacon chain fork choice rule, part of Ethereum 2.0 Phase 0.

 ## Prerequisites